octodemo/CopilotHackathon/exercisefiles/springboot/README.md

 From now on, you will have to create the unit tests for every new operation.
 Wasn't it easy with Copilot?

-### 3. Validate the format of a spanish phone
+### 3. Validate the format of a mexican phone number

-Validate the format of a spanish phone number (+34 prefix, then 9 digits, starting with 6, 7 or 9).
+Validate the format of a Mexican phone number (+52 prefix, then 10 digits, including area code).
 The operation should receive a phone number as parameter and return true if the format is correct, false otherwise.

-### 4. Validate the format of a spanish DNI
+### 4. Validate the format of a Mexican National ID

-Validate the format of a spanish DNI (8 digits and 1 letter).
+Validate the format of a Mexican National ID:
+- 4 letters from person's legal name: first letter from paternal surname + first internal vowel from paternal surname + first letter from maternal surname + first internal vowel from maternal surname
+- 6 digits: person's bithdate in YYMMDD
+- 1 letter: H for male and F for female
+- 2 letters: state abbreviation
+- 3 letters: first internal consonant from paternal surname + first internal consonant from maternal surname + first internal consonant from given name
+- 1 digit between 0 and 9 or 1 letter from A to Z.
+- 1 character for checksum.

 The operation should receive a DNI as parameter and return true if the format is correct, false otherwise.
+You can build this function as complex or as simply as you would prefer!!

 ### 5. From color name to hexadecimal code